You’ll Know Exactly Where to Sell by the End of This

 Safety tips for local sales:

 My honest take: Facebook Marketplace is fantastic for local, in-person sales where you get cash in hand and avoid all fees.
-But shipping through the platform got worse in 2025 (no more pre-paid labels), and scam protection is minimal.
+But shipping through the platform has become less seller-friendly in 2026 (pre-paid labels removed for most sellers in many regions), and scam protection is minimal.
 Stick to local sales and you’re golden.

 Poshmark: Fashion-Focused & Social